wagga40/Zircolite/docs/Advanced.md

 - `-s` or `--select` : select files partly matching the provided a string (case insensitive)
 - `-a` or `--avoid` : exclude files partly matching the provided a string (case insensitive)

-:information_source: When using te two arguments, the "select" argument is always applied first and then the "avoid" argument is applied.
+ℹ️ When using the two arguments, the "select" argument is always applied first and then the "avoid" argument is applied.
 So, it is possible to exclude files from included files but not the opposite.

 - Only use EVTX files that contains "sysmon" in their names